5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/managing-mbs-sessions-tmgi.md

 <img src="../../../assets/images/Banner_5MBS.png" />

-# Tutorial - Managing MBS Sessions and TMGIs
+# Tutorial - MB-SMF Testing: Managing MBS Sessions and TMGIs

 MBS Sessions can be of two different types, Broadcast MBS Sessions and Multicast MBS Sessions.
 Broadcast MBS Sessions can be seen as a subset of the Multicast MBS Sessions functionality.
 In the MBS Sessions context, two kinds of